meteor/blaze-tutorial/tutorial/simple-todos/01-creating-app.md

 ## 1.3: Create Task Component

 To start working on our todo list app, let's replace the code of the default starter app with the code below.
-Then we'll talk about what it does.
+From there, we'll talk about what it does.

 First, let's remove the body from our HTML entry-point (leaving just the `<head>` tag):